 Boot Linux Mint from USB Storage

 - Shut down the Windows PC if running.
 Boot into the BIOS menu.
-For doing that, start your PC and continuously press the F2 or DEL key on the keyboard.
+To do that, start your PC and continuously press the F2 or DEL key on the keyboard.
 Your PC might have a different key set for booting into the BIOS.
 Refer to the below table and find out the right key.

 - Now that we want to boot Linux Mint instead of Windows, we need to change the boot order.
 Move USB Storage at the top so that BIOS will boot our USB flash drive.